-15.10 How can I do run-time monitoring of properties that were not statically checked?
+17.11 How can I do run-time monitoring of properties that were not statically checked?

-Currently, the Checker Framework has no support for adding code to check, at run time, code that was not checked (see Chapter 11 for reasons that code might not be checked).
-An exception is the Nullness Checker, which has ways to dynamically check nullness via assertions and casts (the NullnessUtils.castNonNull method).
+Currently, the Checker Framework has no support for adding code to check, at run time, code that was not checked (see Chapter 13 for reasons that code might not be checked).
+An exception is the Nullness Checker, which has ways to dynamically check nullness via assertions and casts (the NullnessUtils.castNonNull method); see Section 3.4.1.